The Virtue of Complexity in Return Prediction

 Date Written: December 13, 2021

 Contrary to conventional wisdom in nance, return prediction R2 and optimal portfolio Sharpe ratio generally increase with model parameterization, even when minimal regularization is used.
-We theoretically characterize the behavior of machine learning portfolios in the high complexity regime, i.e. when the number of parameters exceeds the number of observations.
-Empirically, we document the virtue of complexity in US equity market timing strategies.
+We theoretically characterize the behavior of return prediction models in the high complexity regime, i.e. when the number of parameters exceeds the number of observations.
+Empirically, we document this "virtue of complexity" in US equity market prediction.
 High complexity models deliver economically large and statistically significant out-of-sample portfolio gains relative to simpler models, due in large part to their remarkable ability to predict recessions.

 Keywords: Portfolio choice, machine learning, random matrix theory, benign overfit, overparameterization